dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 The application crafts an HTTP GET request to `https://corgis-web.h4ck.ctfcompetition.com/corgi`, using the following headers:

 - X-Document-ID
-  - The most straightforward choice here seems to be `flag`, as it’s in the above b64-encoded URL
+  - The most straightforward choice here seems to be `flag`, as it's in the above b64-encoded URL
 - X-Request-Nonce
   - The application just throws 32 bytes of random data in here, presumably to prevent replay attacks
 - X-User-Subscribed